-Fenton Area Public Schools along with Linden and Lake Fenton are collaborating with UM-Flint to offer high school juniors and seniors expanded dual enrollment opportunities.
-The DEEP initiative allows motivated students to earn college credit by taking accredited courses taught by UM-Flint faculty on-site at Fenton High School.
+Fenton Area Public Schools along with Linden and Lake Fenton are collaborating with UM-Flint to offer high school juniors and seniors expanded dual enrollment opportunities through DEEP and the Early College.
+The initiative allows motivated students to earn between 12 and 48 college credits.

 Pre Engineering (13 Credits)

 CSC 174, Programming and Problem Solving for Engineers - 3 credits.
 Introduction to problem solving using both MATLAB.
 Basic procedural programming concepts including input/output, branching, looping, functions, file input/output, and data structures such as arrays and structures.
 Basic linear algebra concepts such as matrix operations and solving sets of equations, and numerical methods such as least squares solutions and their use for curve fitting.

 EGR 165, Computer-Aided Design - 3 credits.
 Computer-Aided Design using parametric design and modeling.
 Creation of two-and three-dimensional drawings with geometric and dimensional tolerance.
 Constraint- and feature-based modeling based on concepts from theoretical computer graphics and related standards.
 Students exiting the course have increased ability to apply creativity along with constraint-based modeling to develop design and solution of problems.
 Lecture/laboratory with hands-on exercises using pro/ENGINEER software for creation of models and drawings.

 CSC 175, Problem Solving and Programming I - 4 credits.
 Introduction to problem solving and programming principles appropriate for scientific and technical applications.
 Development of step-wise refinement and program decomposition methods.
 Programming language concepts including iteration, selection, input-output protocols, arrays, structures and subprograms.
 Programming language used is C++.